9 Inspiring Flannery O'Connor Destinations in Georgia

 2. Cline-O'Connor-Florencourt House in Milledgeville

 If you're exploring Milledgeville on the Historic Walking Tour, you'll pass by this gorgeous house.
 Used as the residence for Georgia's governor in 1838 and 1839 during the construction of the present Georgia's Old Governor's Mansion, the house is the family home of the late Flannery O'Connor.
 Flannery lived here briefly after her family's move to Milledgeville as a teenager.
-It remains in the family today and is a private residence.
+It has been acquired by Georgia College & State University, which is preserving the historic structure.

 Address: 311 W. Greene St, Milledgeville, GA 31061

-Andalusia Farm in Milledgeville, Georgia.
-Photo by @benjamingalland
+Andalusia Interpretive Center in Milledgeville, Georgia.
+Photo by Visit Milledgeville

 3. Andalusia Farm in Milledgeville

 Now a part of Georgia College’s campus, Andalusia Farm was the home of Flannery O’Connor from 1951-1964.
 During the 13 years she lived at Andalusia, she completed the bulk of her literary work, as the farm’s environment influenced the setting of many of her writings.
+Start your visit at the Andalusia Interpretive Center, which details the property's history, showcases artifacts, and houses a gift shop.
 Walk the grounds, marvel at the peacocks, and be inspired by the surroundings that inspired Flannery herself.

 Open Tuesday - Saturday, 10 a.m. - 4 p.m., and Sunday, 2 - 4 p.m.
 Tours begin on the hour, and the last tour begins at 4 p.m.
 Address: 2628 N. Columbia Street, Milledgeville, GA 31061